laserblade41/DesmosDemo/README.md

 This project is based on [**AST**](https://en.wikipedia.org/wiki/Abstract_syntax_tree)(Abstract Syntax Tree) which is mainly used for compilers.
-The `Equation` constructor takes in a string, tokenizes and recursivly parses it into a `Expression` tree by finding the minimum priority operator, parsing each half of the equation and appending it to the operator. after the `Expression` tree has been created, you can use `Equation.calculate()` to recursivly calculate the Expressions.
+The `Equation` constructor takes in a string, tokenizes and recursivly parses it into a `Expression` tree by finding the minimum priority operator, parsing each half of the equation and appending it to the operator.

+After the `Expression` tree has been created, you can use `Equation.calculate()` to recursivly calculate the Expressions.

 ## WIP:
 - Adding my own graphing tool (right now the example uses [**matplotlib**](https://github.com/matplotlib/matplotlib)).